 Change the default login credentials of your router

 After logging into the router, the first thing you need to do to protect your network is to change the router’s default password to something more secure.
 Routers are shipped with default username and password. e.g. Linksys routers have a default username as username and password as Password.
 Anyone with access to your wi-fi network can hack into your router and monitor your internet traffic

 Change the SSID name and password of your Network

 SSID is the name that you usually see when you search for network.
 The SSID (or wireless network name) of the wireless router is usually predefined as “default” or set to the brand name of the router (e.g. Linksys).
 It is good practice to change the SSID name of the network as it makes it easier to know which network you are connecting to.
 Configure a strong password to keep strangers from logging into your network

 Enable network encryption

 To prevent other computers in your area from using your Internet connection, you need to encrypt your wireless signal.
 There are several encryption methods for wireless settings, including WPA (WPA-Personal), WEP, and WPA2.
-WPA2 is the most secure option.
-WEP and WPA are older protocols and the weaknesses in these protocols are addressed in WPA2.
+WPA2 & WPA3 are the most secure options.
+WEP and WPA are older protocols and the weaknesses in these protocols are addressed in WPA2 & WPA3.